linkachuECE/systemsProgramming/lab3/section1/README.md

-To run any of the programs, you will need to navigate to the "bin" directory after using "make" to generate the executables
+To run any of the scheduler programs, please navigate to the "bin" directory after using "make" to generate the executables.